nonnb/nonnb.github.io/SmartGit/Latest/DevelopmentProcesses/Feature-Flow.md

 # Feature-Flow

-**TODO** - Confirm the use of 'trunk branches' (versus 'main branches') as used in SmartGit.
-The problem now is that `main` has now replaced `master` so referring to trunk branches as 'main' branches isn't great.

 Feature-Flow is a SmartGit development process available only in the Standard Window.

 Feature Flow aims to retain the simplicity of adding new features in process such as Git-Flow Light, however Feature-Flow extends the versatility of the process